Jimmy Fox: Career

-Fox most recently performed with the James Gang at the VetsAid concert in Columbus, Ohio on November 13, 2022.
+Fox most recently performed with the James Gang at the VetsAid concert in Columbus, Ohio, on November 13, 2022.

 License plate collection

 He is an avid collector of automobile license plates, serving as an officer of the Automobile License Plate Collectors Association and authoring the most prominent published work within the hobby, License Plates of the United States (ISBN 1886777004), which was issued initially in 1994.

-Fox first became interested in license plates in 1954 when he was seven years old and at one time, he had a collection of 30 thousand plates.
+Fox first became interested in license plates in 1954 when he was seven years old and at one time he had a collection of thirty thousand plates.
 Fans and friends were always curious about his chosen hobby.
 "Not everyone can appreciate the fineries of a rusting hunk of old steel," he wrote in his book.
-Although he would stop collecting for a short period of time in the early '60s after he became focused on his musical aspirations and drumming, it wasn't a permanent shift.
-By the time he was on the road as a touring musician in the late '60s, he quickly rediscovered his love for license plates.
+Although he would stop collecting for a short period of time in the early 1960s after he became focused on his musical aspirations and drumming, it was not a permanent shift.
+By the time he was on the road as a touring musician in the late 1960s, he quickly rediscovered his love for license plates.

-Although his book only covers the history of United States license plates, Fox's own interests extend far beyond that and he likes to collect unusual non-passenger plates domestically and "all types of plates" from other parts of the world.
+Although his book covers the history of only United States passenger car license plates, Fox's own interests extend far beyond that; he also collects unusual non-passenger plates domestically and "all types of plates" from other parts of the world.
 Still based in the Cleveland area, he has a collection of about a thousand plates and remains an active participant in the scene.